 In addition to writing middle grade fiction, I like to write adult literary short stories and poetry.
 My short stories and poetry have appeared in the Antietam Review, Writer’s Journal, The Louisiana Review, and Potomac Review.

 Many years ago, I began a new chapter in my life by moving to Lousiania, where I earned a Master of Fine Arts in Creative Fiction and Masters in English from McNeese State University.
-After teaching for four years at McNeese, I accepted a position as an Assistant Professor of English and Creative Writing at Lake Superior State University (LSSU)and moved to Sault Sainte Marie, Michigan, where I am happily living, teaching, writing and generally enjoying all of my good fortune.
+Since then, I have been happily living the life of a college professor, teaching writing to others while I continue my own writing career, and generally enjoying all of my good fortune.